 In medical physics, research is being done on, among other things, the use of protons in Computerized Tomography, which can provide major benefits in radiation therapy for cancer.

-Theory, Energy and Process Technology is an interdisciplinary research group concentrating on High Energy Subatomic Theory, Multi-Phase Systems, Process and Safety and Energy Physics.
+Energy and Process Technology is an interdisciplinary research group that focuses on multi-phase systems and process safety technology.

 Associate Professor Bjørn J. Arntzen leads the research group.